Welcome to part three of my Website Essentials series!

 Share—But Don’t Overshare

-I know we’re living in a time now where people tend to overshare online.
+I know we’re living in a time now when people tend to overshare online.
 But here’s the thing: your About page is not the place to do that.
 I know I said you should open up, and you should.

 But while you do need to share some personal things about yourself so you can connect with your customers, you don’t want to go into so much detail that it overwhelms people or makes them feel uncomfortable.